Szarlej Mine: History of the mine

 Due to the inflow of groundwater, underground mining was also conducted (before 1853, the Erbreich shaft was sunk) using the room-and-pillar system, with a shaft depth of 8 to 12 lachters (about 16 to 24 m), and the shaft field it served was about 20 to 25 lachters long (about 40 to 50 m, data from around 1859).
-Around the mid-19th century, the shaft hoist consisted of two cages operated by a steam hoisting engine with a power of 6 horses, with a work efficiency of 200 hoisted carts in 10 hours.
+Around the mid-19th century, the shaft hoist consisted of two cages operated by a steam hoisting engine with a power of six horses, with a work efficiency of 200 hoisted carts in 10 hours.
 The ore in carts with a load capacity of 300 kg was transported on rails to a large washing plant, established by Rudolf von Carnall, located over 1,200 m away from the mining site.
 This section was divided into three 400-meter parts, within which young boys working 8 hours a day pushed full and empty carts.

-In 1816, the galman (zinc ore) production at the Szarlej mine amounted to 45,747 Lcwt, with a production cost of 3 groszy and 3 1/2 pfennigs.
+In 1816, the calamine (zinc ore) production at the Szarlej mine amounted to 45,747 Lcwt, with a production cost of 3 groszy and 3 1/2 pfennigs.
 Until 1821, annual production did not exceed 100,000 Lcwt.
 In 1847, Count Guido Henckel von Donnersmarck held 30 1/2 kuks of shares in the Szarlej mine, and Hugo Henckel von Donnersmarck had an equal share.
 The company Georg von Giesches Erben owned 57 kuks, and parts also belonged to the Schaffgotsch family and Karl Godulla.
 John Baildon acquired shares in the mine between 1820 and 1826.

 In 1821, two additional mining field grants were obtained, and continuous extraction was conducted from 1822 to at least 1848, with another grant received in 1825.